The FODMAPs info is spot on, as far as it goes, but it doesn’t go far enough.

 For example, I didn’t realize that I had a problem with gallstones until I worked with an Ayurvedic doctor, John Douillard at Lifespa.com, but since then I’ve done a lot of detoxes and gotten rid of all my gallstones.
 I’m a much happier camper.
 It's common for people over 40 years old to have them, according to Dr. Douillard.

 Before the detoxing, if I ate high fat foods, it would trigger my gallbladder to empty, only it couldn’t because of the stones, so it would spasm and start my IBS attacks.
-Thank God I didn’t know what was causing it until I was under Dr. Douillard’s care, or I’m sure the western docs would have taken my gallbladder out.
+Thank God I didn’t know what was causing it until I was under Dr. Douillard’s care, or I’m sure my gallbladder would have been removed.

 It’s so easy to get gallstones out safely the Ayurvedic way.
 I don’t eat high fat foods often, but now I’m safe if I do.

 You might want to try floats yourself.
+Ask your doctor if it's okay.
 Try googling float spa to see what choices you have nearby.
 Low magnesium leads to tension and anxiety, so I figure the more I can up the magnesium levels, the better off I will be.
 Let me know how it helps if you try it.